 Last but not least, Berlin is a major artistic hub in Europe, innovating across music, dance, and theatre; if you can, book a ticket with venues such as Friedrichstadt-Palast and Konzerthaus Berlin, or find a live gig at a bar around the Friedrichshain-Kreuzberg neighbourhood in East Berlin.
 Berlin is very well connected to other regional attractions: for example, Potsdam's Parks and Palaces are only a 40min train ride away via the RE1 train from Berlin Hbf.

-Travel by train between Manchester, United Kingdom and Berlin, Germany is: Partially open.
+Travel by train between Manchester, United Kingdom and Berlin, Germany is: Fully open.

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-The above information was last checked on 21/01/2022.
-Remember to check the latest COVID-19 travel safety regulations for your train to Berlin from Manchester closer to your date of departure here.
+The above information was last checked on 28/06/2022.
+Remember to check the latest COVID-19 travel safety regulations for your train between Manchester and Berlin closer to your date of departure here.

-Entry into United Kingdom is allowed for: Entry is partially open for citizens and permanent residents of Germany
+Reentry to United Kingdom is allowed for: Entry is fully open for citizens and permanent residents of Germany

 The government of United Kingdom has imposed these measures to reduce the spread of COVID-19:

-Passengers board their train most frequently from Manchester Piccadilly and travel around 0.4 miles (587 m) from the city centre to this train station.
+Passengers booking this trip most frequently board their trains from Manchester Piccadilly and need to travel around 0.6 miles (954 m) from the city centre to get to this train station.

-Passengers travelling this route most often arrive at Berlin Hbf and need to travel approximately 1.7 miles (2.8 km) from the train station to the city centre in Berlin.
+Passengers arriving in Berlin most often arrive at Berlin Hbf and need to travel around 3.5 miles (5.6 km) from this train station to the city centre.